 Founders looking for Series A funding are typically raising anything from $3,000,000 – $6,000,000

-Series B funding rounds are raised by Startups to facilitate expansion.
-Startups with a proven business model and demonstrable product-market fit would raise a series B investment round to expand their operations geographically and/or through new products.
+Startups raise Series B funding rounds to facilitate expansion.
+Startups with a proven business model and demonstrable product-market fit tend to raise a series B investment round in order to expand their operations geographically and/or through new products.

 At this stage of funding, investors are interested in the attrition rate of the Startup.
 How well has the founder retained top talent in the company.
 Have those individuals whom you hired at Series A still there.